abubaker-cs/TheShoeStore/README.md

 advance features, such as Room Database, Recyclerview, ViewPager2 for Slideshow and integrated a 3rd party library to show circular progress bar with animation.

-This project consists of mainly a single MainActivity and seven Fragments:
+This project consists of mainly a single MainActivity and six Fragments:

 1. Splash Screen
 2. SignIn screen
 3. SignUp screen
 4. Instructions screen
 5. Listing Screen
-6. Add/Edit Screen
+6. Details (add) Screen
-7. Details screen

 ## Built With
 * [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - View binding is a